VS Code Extension

 Install from VS Code Marketplace

 Operator Terminals brings the Operator multi-agent orchestration experience directly into VS Code with integrated terminal management and ticket tracking.
+This is the recommended session manager for most users, with full support for macOS, Linux, and Windows (no WSL required).

 Features